Pivotal tests for relevant differences in the second order dynamics of functional time series: Relevant hypotheses for second order dynamics

 where $[a,b] \subseteq [0,\pi]$ and where $\Delta_{\lambda,k} >0$ is again a pre-specified constant that represents the maximal value for which the difference between the $k$-th eigenvalues is deemed not relevant.

-In this article, we develop pivotal tests for the hypotheses in \eqref{eq:testHypOp}, \eqref{eq:testHyp} and \eqref{eq:testHypEv}.
+In this article, we develop pivotal tests for the hypotheses in \eqref{eq:testHypOp}, \eqref{eq:testHyp} and \eqref{eq:testHypEv}, where the threshold is positive (thus we do {\bf not} consider testing of classical hypotheses).
 To elaborate on its relevance and to motivate that this is a very challenging problem, observe that a natural approach to test hypotheses of the form \eqref{eq:testHypOp} is to construct an empirical distance measure